 However, instead of delivering the CKD units of X70 in April, Proton launched the Saga sedan that month and started collecting its bookings too.
 All this happened when the Proton plant in Karachi wasn’t even ready.
 The EDB (Engineering Development Board) team visited the Proton plant and issued the manufacturing certificate in September 2021 which raised genuine questions as to why the vehicles were launched in December 2020 and April 2021 when the plant was not in a ready position to assemble & deliver the vehicles.

-Remember that for every other assembler, line-off ceremonies and trial production took place months before the official car launch to ensure the manufacturer had enough inventory for whenever sales started.
+Keep in mind that for all other automakers, line-off ceremonies and trial production were conducted months prior to the official car launch, allowing the manufacturer to build up enough inventory before sales commenced.
 Surprisingly, Proton skipped this simple recipe too.

 Related: The Bubble Launch of Proton Saga

 Further dent was caused by the lockdowns enforced in Malaysia in June 2021, due to which the CKD shipments met enormous delays leaving the customers in further despair.
 The situation was further deteriorated with the flood in Malaysia which disrupted Proton’s supply chain badly.
-But all this was purely the company’s own fault and the customers had nothing to do with it, but Proton brazenly slapped all the subsequent price hikes to the customers who already made full payments and were anxiously waiting to get their vehicles delivered.
+However, this was entirely the company’s fault, and the customers had nothing to do with it.
+Yet, Proton brazenly slapped all the subsequent price increases on customers who had already made full payments and were eagerly awaiting the delivery of their vehicles.

 The prices of Proton X70 and Saga were doubled by 2022 with deliveries not in sight.
 Apart from a handful of Saga customers, the majority of those who booked Proton cars are yet to get the deliveries even in 2024.
 Today even after more than 3 years of presence in the market, a Proton car running on local roads is a very unusual sight.